-Some diseases are particularly harmful for pregnant women and their babies and can cause birth defects, premature birth, miscarriage and death.
+Some diseases are particularly harmful to pregnant women and their babies and can cause birth defects, premature birth, miscarriage, and death.
 Many of these diseases can be prevented through vaccination.

 It’s important to know which vaccines you need before, during, and after pregnancy.

 It’s best to make sure all of your routine vaccines are up to date before becoming pregnant.
 This is important because some vaccines cannot be given during pregnancy but provide important protection.
 For example, the measles, mumps, rubella (MMR) vaccine should not be given during pregnancy, but rubella infection during pregnancy can cause miscarriage and serious birth defects.
 If you are planning to become pregnant, talk to your health care provider about vaccines you may need.

 It’s also a good idea to make sure that everyone in your household is up to date with their vaccines.
 This will help protect your baby by lowering the chance of household members getting a disease and passing it onto your baby.
 This is especially important because babies don’t start getting vaccines until they are two months old, and most vaccines require more than one dose.
 This means that newborn babies are especially vulnerable to disease.
 Even though you may not be able to receive certain vaccines while pregnant, it is safe for others in your household to receive routine vaccines during your pregnancy.

 Flu Shots During Pregnancy

 Vaccines during pregnancy